bozoweed/Bot-s0urce.io/README.md

 * `ocrApiKey` - The key for the ocr.space API (it's free)
 * `db` - The path to the training JSON
 * `message` - The message you send to people after you hack them
-* `wordFreq` - How often to guess words.
+* `wordFreqmod` - How often to guess words.
 If you guess too fast, you'll be booted from the game and your progress will no longer update. ( change at line 45 and 98 )
 * `mineFreq` - How often to purchase upgrades for BT miner.
 * `upgradeFreq` - How often to purchase upgrades for Firewall. ( Not work for now need to work on it )
 * `minerLevel` - How high you get your miners to before moving to the next level up.